bevyengine/bevy-website/content/learn/book/migration-guides/0.7-0.8/_index.md

 }
 ```

+Because extraction now runs in the render world, usage of `Res<RenderWorld>` in the main world, should be replaced with usage of `Res<MainWorld>` in the render world.

 Please note that all existing extract systems need to be updated to match this new style; even if they currently compile they will not run as expected.
 A warning will be emitted on a best-effort basis if this is not met.

 ### [Improve Gamepad DPad Button Detection](https://github.com/bevyengine/bevy/pull/5220)